EQAR/official-documents/Policies/RC_12_1_UseAndInterpretationOfTheESG.md

 If the agency is in (full or substantial) compliance with all standards it is in substantial compliance with the ESG as a whole.

-If there are one or several standards with which the agency complies only partially this is considered in the holistic judgement, which might be positive or negative depending on the number and significance of the areas where only partial compliance has been achieved.
-However, there are no numerical rules for arriving at a judgement.
+If there are one or several standards with which the agency complies only partially this is considered in the holistic judgement, which might be positive or negative depending on the number and significance of the areas with only partial compliance.
+However, there are no numerical rules for making a holistic judgement.

 As a rule, a conclusion of no compliance for any one standard prevents an overall judgement of substantial compliance.